michaldev7/SM_BattleGame_from_bitbucket/README.md

    Thanks to that I will be able to easy find in logs what is the issue if any player will contact me when any error will throw without explanation message.
    I will also create 4 application properties for few profile like "dev,test,UAT,prod" to mock testing data on test and dev environments.

+###
+####Thank you for review this application and for your time.

+####Please contact me if you would like to add any new feature or in case of any questions.
+I am happy to help
+Contact: michalsklich@gmail.com